This search will search for the actual text you type.

 A young couple came in and we priced an Eagle II for them.
 After seeing the price they decided to wait to build so they could save some money.
 For three years they rented and were able to put $15,000 in their savings.
 But when they came back the price of the home had gone up $18,000, so all of the money they had saved lost all of its buying power due to inflation.
 Don't wait, let's get started today!

 Yes.
 Our log homes are easy to build, and our plans are very detailed.
-If your builder has questions, we have a helpline that's open six days a week.
+If your builder has questions, we have a helpline that's open every weekday.

 Full log walls offer thermal mass, which is a way of storing energy from the furnace or air conditioner.
 The log wall stores energy like a battery and releases it slowly.